 - Freeze animal carcasses prior to removal and packaging.
 Dispose of animal carcasses and other animal materials and tissue by requesting a pick-up through EH&S. - Do not dispose of any animal bodies or material as regular trash. - Contain animal carcasses and other animal material that may spread an animal or human pathogen appropriately before disposal.

 Human remains

-Please contact the Biosafety Office (348-0489) for information regarding the final disposition of human remains and body parts.
+Please contact EH&S Lab Safety (348-6849) for information regarding the final disposition of human remains and body parts.

 DISPOSAL